PRISM: Murdock Funded Summer Research Grants

 Disciplines: Biology, Chemistry, Environmental Science, Exercise Science (physiology/biomechanics), Physics

-Award Levels: There are THREE levels at which Murdock funded grants will be awarded.
+Award Levels: There are THREE levels at which Murdock funded grants may be awarded.

 (1) $30,000 maximum; $25,000 minimum (faculty stipend, up to two student stipends, and up to $20,500 for equipment, supplies, and non-conference travel).
 A maximum of 1 grant will be awarded.